bable5/jvm-intro/md/compiling.md

 Note: Do an example of 'old school' download jar and use it as a dependency

+# Class loader

+* Responsible for reading a byte stream and turning it into a `class` object in the JVM
+* The class loader is hierarchical (https://www.baeldung.com/java-classloaders)
+  - **Bootstrap class loader**: Responsible for loading the JDK internal classes
+  - **Extension class loader**: Loads extensions of the core Java classes
+  - **System class loader**: Loads classes from the classpath

+Note: Demo different getting classloaders for different classes

+* Class loaders can also load 'resources' (e.g. text files) if they are found in the classpath.
+Note: Demo loading a text file.

 # Dependency and Build tools